February 23, 2026

-You’ve done the obvious; explore these lesser-known local favorites.
+You’ve done the obvious; explore these lesser-known local favorites a bit off the beaten path.

-You’ve strolled through Old Salem Museums & Gardens, spent an afternoon at the Reynolda House Museum of American Art, maybe caught a performing arts show downtown, and made your dinner rounds at your favorite spots.
-But if you’ve found yourself coming back to Winston-Salem again and again, you know this city has layers.
+You’ve strolled through Old Salem, spent an afternoon at the Reynolda, maybe caught a concert downtown, and made your dinner rounds at your favorite spots.
+But if you’ve found yourself coming back to Winston-Salem regularly, you know this city has layers.

 It’s time to venture beyond your usual stops and try something unexpected.
-Think a ghost story after dark, a wine tasting in the countryside, or rolling through town on something more exciting than your own two feet.
+Think ghost walks after dark, wine tastings in the countryside, or rolling through town on something besides your own car.
 If you’re a frequent visitor ready to see a different side of the area, these hidden gems will show you there’s still plenty left to uncover.

 Carolina History & Haunts Tour